solliancenet/microsoft-mysql-developer-guide/artifacts/06-02-FunctionApp-Python/README.md

 mysql-connector-python
 ```

 - Switch to the terminal window and run the following.
-Follow the instructions to log in to your Azure subscription:
+Follow the instructions to log in to the Azure subscription:

 ```PowerShell
 az login